 Headaches have plagued humans for thousands of years.
-Ancient human remains with evidence of an early form of neurosurgery known as “trepanation” have dated back as early as 7000 BC.1 Trepanation involved removing a portion of bone from the skull.
+Ancient human remains with evidence of an early form of neurosurgery known as “trepanation” have dated back as early as 7000 BC.1 Trepanation involved drilling a hole in a portion of the skull.
 A common belief during this time was that headaches and other neurological disorders like seizures were caused by evil spirits trapped inside the head.
 The hole presumably allowed the spirit to escape.
 This procedure was recommended as a treatment for migraines as recently as the 1600s.1

 Today, many people think a headache is just a headache, but for some, they are much more than that.
-Headaches are an incredibly common condition, in fact, they are the most common form of pain.2 Every 10 seconds, someone in the U.S. goes to the emergency room complaining of head pain, and approximately 1.2 million visits are for acute migraine attacks.3 Nearly everyone has either had a headache themselves or knows someone who has.
+Every ten seconds in the United States, someone seeks emergency care for head pain, and 1.2 million patient visits are due to acute migraines.2 Headaches are an incredibly common condition, in fact, they are the most common form of pain.
 They can be extremely debilitating, and may impact the ability to live and work normally.
-Headaches are a major reason why people miss work or school or visit a health care provider.2

-Not all headaches are the same.
-Differences exist in everything about them including what triggers them, the type of pain one feels, the location of the pain, and what makes them better or worse.
-As always, the goal of a naturopathic physician is to treat the cause so there is no single approach to the treatment of headaches or migraines.
+Differences exist in headache types, including triggers, the quality of the pain, the location of the pain, and what makes it better or worse.
+There is no single approach to the treatment of headaches or migraines, as the goal of a naturopathic physician is to treat the cause.
 Instead, naturopathic medicine has many treatment options to offer when managing headaches and migraines that enable the naturopathic physician to tailor the protocol to the individual patient and the cause of the problem.